 Pound continues slide as Britain stares into Brexit abyss

-The pound continued its downward slide on Thursday as fears of a no-deal Brexit continued o pile pressure on the British currency.
+The pound continued its downward slide on Thursday as fears of a no-deal Brexit continued to pile pressure on the British currency.

 Sterling shed 0.3% versus the dollar to leave it at 1.28, its lowest level for almost a year.